-The following tables set forth selected historical consolidated financial information derived from the Annual Audited Consolidated Financial Statements of the Issuer and from the Unaudited Interim Financial Statements of the Issuer and are presented in € and included elsewhere in this Prospectus.
+The following tables set forth selected historical consolidated financial information derived from the Annual Audited Consolidated Financial Statements of the Issuer and are presented in € and included elsewhere in this Prospectus.
 See "Presentation of Financial and Other Information" in section 1 (Introductions and Warnings).

-Prospective investors should read the following summary consolidated financial and other information in conjunction with the information contained in the Annual Audited Consolidated Financial Statements of the Issuer and in the Unaudited Interim Financial Statements of the Issuer and the related notes thereto.
+Prospective investors should read the following summary consolidated financial and other information in conjunction with the information contained in the Annual Audited Consolidated Financial Statements of the Issuer and the related notes thereto.